(commuter day runs from 9:00am-9:00pm)

 Our Hope College goalkeeper program is also available for camp.
 Goalkeepers will train separately from field players throughout the week, but take part in small sided as well as full sided play.
 The program is designed to challenge and develop individual skill throughout each training session and tactical knowledge during the games.

-The setting for the Hope Women’s Residential Camp is the campus of the Hope College, located in Holland, Michigan.
+The setting for the Hope Boy’s Residential Camp is the campus of the Hope College, located in Holland, Michigan.
 Sessions will utilize the 1200 seat, lighted, turfed, soccer specific Van Andel Soccer Stadium.
 All campers will reside in one of the residence halls normally occupied by undergraduate students of the College.
 Meals will be served in one of the Dining Halls on campus.